-- (i) Procedures for communicating with aircraft and relevant ground stations. - (3) The applicant for the Fight Dispatcher licence shall: - (a) Have received an endorsement for the knowledge test from an authorised instructor who: - (i) Conducted the training on the knowledge areas; and - (ii) Certifies that the person is prepared for the required knowledge test. - (b) Pass the required knowledge test.
+- (i) Procedures for communicating with aircraft and relevant ground stations. - (3) The applicant for the Fight Dispatcher licence shall: - (a) Have received an endorsement for the knowledge test from an authorised instructor who: - (i) Conducted the training on the knowledge areas; and - (ii) Certifies that the person is prepared for the required knowledge test.

+(b) Pass the required knowledge test.
-(a) The applicant for a Flight Dispatcher licence shall have gained the following experience:

-- (i) A total of 2 years' service in any one or in any combination of the capacities specified in (A) to (C) inclusive, provided that in any combination of experience the period serviced in any capacity shall be at least one year: - (A) A flight crewmember in air transportation; or - (B) A meteorologist in an organisation dispatching aircraft in air transportation; or - (C) An air traffic controller; or a technical supervisor of flight operations officers or air transportation flight operations systems. - (ii) At least one year as an assistant in the dispatching of air transport. - (iii) Have satisfactorily completed a course of approved training. - (b) The applicant shall have served under the supervision of a flight operations officer for at least 90 working days within the 6 months immediately preceding the application. - (5) Skill.
-The applicant shall have demonstrated the ability, by passing a skill test on the subjects listed in IS:2.8.3.2 to: - (a) Make an accurate and operationally acceptable weather analysis from a series of daily weather maps and weather reports; provide an operationally valid briefing on weather conditions prevailing in the general neighbourhood of a specific air route; forecast weather trends pertinent to air transportation with particular reference to destination and alternates. - (b) Determine the optimum flight path for a given segment, and create accurate manual and/or computer generated flight plans. - (c) Provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions as appropriate to the duties of the holder of a Flight Dispatcher licence. - (d) Recognise and manage threats and errors.
+- (a) The applicant for a Flight Dispatcher licence shall have gained the following experience: - (i) A total of 2 years' service in any one or in any combination of the capacities specified in (A) to (C) inclusive, provided that in any combination of experience the period serviced in any capacity shall be at least one year: - (A) A flight crewmember in air transportation; or - (B) a meteorologist in an organisation providing operational control to aircraft in air transportation; or - (C) An air traffic controller; or a technical supervisor of flight operations officers or air transportation flight operations systems. - (ii) At least one year as an assistant in the dispatching of air transport. - (iii) Have satisfactorily completed a course of approved training. - (b) The applicant shall have served under the supervision of a flight operations officer for at least 90 working days within the 6 months immediately preceding the application. - (5) Skill.
+The applicant shall have demonstrated the ability, by passing a skill test on the subjects listed in IS:2.8.3.2 to: - (a) identify and to retrieve aeronautical data and other information relevant for the analysis of operational situations and risks; - (b) b) identify and evaluate the risk factors and the possible consequences for flight operations; - (c) c) identify and evaluate actions considering risk, the effect on flight safety and regularity of the operation; - (d) d) determine an appropriate course of action based on the responsibilities and policies described in the operation manuals; - (e) e) apply appropriate standard and non-standard procedures from the operations manual for the initiation, planning, continuation, diversion or termination of flights in the interest of safety of the aircraft and regularity and efficiency of the operation; - (f) Make an accurate and operationally acceptable weather analysis; provide an operationally valid briefing on weather conditions of a specific air route; forecast weather trends pertinent to air transportation with particular reference to destination and alternates. - (g) identify and apply operational limitations and minimums in relation to the weather, aircraft status and appropriate navigation procedures; - (h) Determine the optimum flight path for a given segment, and create accurate manual and/or computer generated flight plans.

+- (i) Provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions as appropriate to the duties of the holder of a Flight Dispatcher licence. - (j) Recognise and manage threats and errors.